kannans89/ElmRepo/03_EnvSetup/EnvSetup.md

 Elm comes bundled with a REPL environment.
 It performs the following tasks − <!--verify if explanations are correct-->

-- Read − Reads user's input, parses the input into JavaScript data-structure, and stores in memory.
+- Read − Reads user's input, parses the input into elm data-structure, and stores in memory.
 - Eval − Takes and evaluates the data structure.
 - Print − Prints the result.
-- Loop − Loops the above command until the user presses ctrl-c twice.
+- Loop − Loops the above command until the user exits.

 Open terminal and type command `elm repl` .
 A simple example to add two numbers in REPL is shown below: